Genesis1231/eva/README.md

 ## ✨ Key Features

 EVA is built on LangGraph framework, with some customized modules and tools.
-You can run it purely local with no cost.
+Importantly, You can run it purely local with no cost. (if you have a GPU computer)

 ### 🎙️ Cross platform modular design
 - Configurable model selection for LLM, TTS, STT, etc.